elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Symbols can create hidden object properties, that cannot be overwritten or accidentally accessed.
-Unique properties like ids can conflict with ids or act as a hidden property that cannot be accessed by external libraries that we may want to use in our code.
+  <div><strong>Interview Response:</strong> Symbols can create hidden object properties that cannot be overwritten or accidentally accessed.
+Unique properties like ids can conflict with ids or act as a hidden property that cannot get accessed by external libraries that we may want to use in our code.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />